Soldiers of Love

 Oh, James and Al put Teddy through the ringer.
 They had to; Lily was their baby sister.
 But they approved of him.
 He was the only one of Lily's boyfriends they've ever approved of, and I hope for Teddy's sake that that doesn't change.
 Because when Lily tells Teddy and the others the surprise she and the last Lupin are expecting now, four years later, and Teddy has been too timid to put a ring on her finger…

 Oh, yeah.
 The fireworks are going to be hilarious.
 I don't think even Sirius will be joking when he learns about his surrogate daughter's, ehm, "plumpness."

 Funny.
 Aunt Ginny fell for a godfather.
 Lily fell for a godson… Won't it be funny, if Lily has a daughter?
 That girl's future is bound to be interesting.

-There's a dark side to soul mates, though, something that strews such a definition.
+There's a dark side to soulmates, though, something that skews such a definition.
 For those who enjoy a good tale of seizing what you want, you'll appreciate the story of one Daphne Greengrass and Lucius Malfoy.

 How is this possible, you may ask?
 Wasn't Lucius Malfoy married to Narcissa Malfoy?
 Didn't they lead a perfect life, everything considered following the war?

 Oh, how much you have to learn, my dearies.

 As mentioned before, bad deeds really strain a relationship.
 Once they were cleared of charges following the second war, things became very tense in the Malfoy household.
 I recall Scorpius telling me once that his grandparents were like ice sculptures: beautiful to look at but cold to the touch.
 Even during Scor's parents, Draco and Astoria's, courtship, Lucius and Narcissa had played polite but never nice.
 But it was actually at Astoria and Draco's wedding where Lucius met the pretty Daphne.